Chris Whitty: Awards and honours

-He gave the 2014 Milroy Lecture at the Royal College of Physicians, and the 2017 Harveian Oration at the same institution.
+Whitty gave the 2014 Milroy Lecture at the Royal College of Physicians, and the 2017 Harveian Oration at the same institution.

 In September 2021, Whitty was awarded an honorary doctorate from the University of Plymouth in recognition of his support for the university's medical science research community.
-He also holds an honorary degree from the University of York.
+He also holds honorary degrees from the University of York, University of London, University of Manchester and University of Glasgow.

 Whitty was appointed Knight Commander of the Order of the Bath (KCB) in the 2022 New Year Honours for services to public health.
 He was elected a Fellow of the Royal Society in 2023.
-In 2023 he was awarded the Royal Medal of the Royal Society.
+In 2023, he was awarded the Royal Medal of the Royal Society.

-He was appointed Honorary Colonel 144 Medical Squadron Army Reserve on 1 December 2024.
+Whitty was appointed Honorary Colonel 144 Medical Squadron Army Reserve on 1 December 2024.